emmagemal/ProfessionalSkills/README.md

-# ProfessionalSkills
+# Professional Skills Statistical Assessment

-Repository for the Professional Skills Statistical Assessment
+The R code used for this assessment can be found [here](https://github.com/emmagemal/ProfessionalSkills/blob/main/stats_script.R)